Spring and fall are best

 NYC has it all.
 Even great kitesurfing spots

-When most people think of kiteboarding, locations like Hawaii, Cabarete, Florida and Spain come to mind.
-But, lo and behold, there’s some great spots for kitesurfing in Brooklyn and further up Long Island.
+When most people think of kiteboarding, locations like Hawaii, Cabarete, Florida, and Spain come to mind.
+But, there are some great spots for kitesurfing in Brooklyn and further up Long Island.
 It figures that the city that has everything you could ever want also has three choice spots to scratch that kiteboarding itch.
-Seagate Kite Beach, Breezy Point and Plumb Beach are just a train ride away and are great spots to kiteboard until you set off for more exotic locales.
+Seagate Kite Beach, Breezy Point, and Plumb Beach are just a train ride away and are great spots to kiteboard until you set off for more exotic locales.

 Long Island and the South Fork have amazing kiteboarding spots